 The Oneida County 4-H Leaders Association is composed of all parents, project leaders and youth leaders who are currently enrolled in 4-H and volunteers who have completed the volunteer orientation.
 The organization elects individuals to the offices of President, Vice President, Secretary and Treasurer.
-The officers work closely with Anne Williams, 4-H Program Coordinator, to provide leadership for the Association.
-Meetings are held monthly.
+The officers work closely with 4-H Program staff.
+Meetings are held every other month.
 November is the annual meeting for budget approval and election of officers.

 The Oneida County 4-H Leaders’ Association’s Purpose is to:

 - Raise funds and manage a budget to support 4-H programs.

 - Coordinate county-level recognition for youth and adults.

 - Represent 4-H to the community and advocate for 4-H.